leonzzz435/garmin-ai-coach/agents_docs/codebaseSummary.md

 ## Project Overview

-**tele_garmin** is an AI-powered triathlon coaching system that analyzes Garmin Connect training data using sophisticated multi-agent LangChain orchestrators.
+**garmin-ai-coach** is an AI-powered triathlon coaching system that analyzes Garmin Connect training data using sophisticated multi-agent LangChain orchestrators.
 The system generates comprehensive training insights, weekly plans, and performance analysis reports.

 ## Key Components and Their Interactions